-We have audited the accompanying consolidated statements of financial position of Canarc Resource Corp. (the "Company") as of December 31, 2019 and 2018, and the related consolidated statements of comprehensive loss, changes in shareholders' equity, and cash flows for the years ended December 31, 2019, 2018 and 2017, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the years ended December 31, 2019, 2018 and 2017, in conformity with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Canagold Resources Ltd. (formerly Canarc Resource Corp.) (the "Company") as of December 31, 2020 and 2019, and the related consolidated statements of comprehensive loss, changes in shareholders' equity, and cash flows for the years ended December 31, 2020, 2019 and 2018, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the years ended December 31, 2020, 2019 and 2018, in conformity with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.